-- Shelby Anderson, Asst.
-Professor of Anthropology, Portland State University
+- Shelby Anderson, Associate Professor of Anthropology, Portland State University

 “Dr. Jennie Deo Shaw (Salix Archaeological Services LLC) provides superb service in the area of charcoal recovery and analysis.
 She has become an important and integral part of our project investigating a deep Middle Paleolithic site in Montenegro.
 Her work has involved everything from the assembling of the first comparative collection of wood charcoal from this part of the world to designing the sampling strategies and methods for this complex site.
 It is important to stress that Dr. Shaw does not simply provide identification services, but is a serious and highly competent scientist who can consult and advise on all aspects of research design and methodology in the area of archaeobotany.”

-– Robert Whallon, Professor of Anthropology & Curator of Mediterranean
+– Robert Whallon, Professor Emeritus of Anthropology & Curator of Mediterranean

 Archaeology, University of Michigan, Ann Arbor